-From examining the information you currently have, determining the amount of the coverage should be fairly straightforward.
-However, how long your coverage should last will be tied into that amount as well.
+Examining the current information and determining the amount of coverage should be fairly straightforward.
+However, how long your coverage should last will also be tied into that amount.

 10-Year Term Life Insurance: For the most part, a 10-year term life policy is a very short one that is generally designed to cover your family over a specific period or event, such as sending your child to college or, more likely, covering retirement for your spouse in case something happens to you.
 This type of policy can bridge the gap between longer policies so that your family is fully protected during the different stages of their lives.

-While the advantages of covering a specific period of your life with this insurance is well suited, the downside is that this is often not long enough in many cases which forces a family to purchase new insurance sooner than they originally intended.
-Those who are over 90 years old, a 10 year term plan is the right fit.
+While the advantages of covering a specific period of your life with this insurance are well suited, the downside is that this is often not long enough in many cases, which forces a family to purchase new insurance sooner than they originally intended.
+For those over 90 years old, a 10-year term plan is the right fit.

-20 Year Term Life Insurance: A 20 year term life policy definitely splits the difference between the 10 and 30 year in more ways than one.
+20-Year Term Life Insurance: A 20-year term life policy definitely splits the difference between the 10 and 30 years in more ways than one.
 A policy of this length tends to work very well for young families and those whose children have already left college and are on their own.

 The advantage of this policy is that it is well suited for those who need more than 10 years but substantially less than 30.
 However, that’s also the biggest disadvantage is that 20 years is for many families just not the right length at all.
-If you are just over 70 years and looking for an affordable term coverage, then a 20-year policy could be the game changer.
+If you are just over 70 years and looking for affordable term coverage, then a 20-year policy could be the game changer.